 This measure does not prevent a municipality from declaring a local state of emergency for reasons other than the COVID-19 pandemic (e.g. flood, earthquake, major fire, or other disasters).

-A mask or face covering must be worn on public transport (buses, metro, ferries, taxis, car services, etc.) and in enclosed or partially enclosed public spaces for people aged 10 and over.
+A mask or face covering must be worn on public transport, including buses, subways, ferries (except on the deck), cabs, car services, and other similar modes of transport.
+Covering one’s face is also required in enclosed or partially enclosed public spaces for people aged 10 and over.

 Under Order in Council No. 885-2021 of June 23, 2021, this requirement includes all locations in which municipal services are offered, along with sites intended for cultural, recreational and sporting activities (e.g. board rooms, libraries, arenas, sports centres, community rooms).